 Photos won't be ready in time?

-Unless you've ordered a template website that uses a color preset, photos are required before I can start development.
-If they won't be ready in time, please contact me as soon as possible, as we'll need to push back your start date to a later week.
+Your photos will be needed before I can start development.
+If they won't be ready in time, please contact me as soon as possible so I can push back your start date to a later week.

 Page Design Photos:

 If this is a custom design, please make sure photos to be used as part of the design are AT LEAST 1500 pixels on the longest side.
 If this is a template website, check the 'Requirements' section of your template for the minimum sizes I'll need.
 Please be sure to send larger than the minimum if cropping will be needed.

 There is no minimum size requirement for photos that will be uploaded to your gallery.
 However, to prevent slow page loads, make sure the file size of your gallery photos do not exceed 300-500kb before uploading

 If you already know which photo you want used on each page, it's very helpful (but not required) if you can change the file names so they correspond to the page they go on.
 (Example: bio.jpg, rates.jpg, contact.jpg, etc...).

 I can do whatever cropping or blurring is required for your gallery/design photos at no additional cost as long as the number of photos does not exceed 30 images.
 If you have more than this, my standard hourly rate of $50/hr would apply for the additional time needed.